 The same is true with us.
 Perhaps you’ve wanted God to come down from Heaven at times and tell you “plainly” the answer to this or that question.
-But He does do that.
+But He does not do that.
 He does it in His perfect way with His perfect language.
 It’s the language of faith and it requires a complete submission of our minds and wills to God to hear and understand.
 This is the only way to become converted in the way God wants us to be.

-Reflect, today, how well you listen to God speak.
+Reflect, today, on how well you listen to God speak.
 You most likely can learn to listen to Him more clearly, discerning His voice of Truth.
 As you hear Him, let yourself become completely convinced of all that He says.
 And let that deep conviction rule your life.

-Lord, I so often do not let myself hear You plainly through the gift of faith.
+Lord of all Truth, I so often do not let myself hear You plainly through the gift of faith.
 I so often want the easy answer to the difficult questions.
 Help me to grow in patience so that I may know You and allow You to become my true Shepherd.
 Jesus, I trust in You.

 Evangelizing Through Unity